adenyuy/miniproject-machinelearningclassification/README.md

    - Decision tree visualization provides a starting point for understanding how features influence outcomes, making the model suitable for interpretability-focused applications.

 ---
+If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on LinkedIn and Email :marvinugraha@gmail.com and https://www.linkedin.com/in/marvinugraha/

+#machinelearning #classification #diabetes